Paris prosecutor: Fire suspect has history of mental issues

-PARIS (AP) — The Paris prosecutor says a suspect detained in the fire that devastated a Paris apartment building and killed 10 people has been hospitalized at least 13 times in the past decade for mental problems.
+PARIS (AP) — A suspect in the fire that killed 10 people as it devastated a Paris apartment building has been hospitalized at least 13 times in the past decade for mental issues, the Paris prosecutor said Wednesday.

-Prosecutor Remy Heitz told reporters Wednesday that the female suspect, who was quickly detained in a drunken state, has a clean police record but had been involved in three judicial procedures, which were all thrown out.
-He says she was released from her last hospitalization less than a week ago.
+Prosecutor Remy Heitz told reporters that the female suspect, who was quickly detained in a drunken state after Tuesday’s fire, has a clean police record but had been involved in three judicial procedures, one for setting fire to clothes in a store.

-Two residents of the building in the posh 16th arrondissement rang fire alerts before 1 a.m.
-Tuesday.
-Residents fled to the roof and across balconies to escape the flames that quickly engulfed the nine-story building.
+He said two complaints were thrown out due to her mental state.

+The prosecutor said the suspect was just released on Jan.
+30 from her latest hospitalization at a Paris psychiatric facility after a nearly two-week stay.

 Most Read Nation & World Stories